david-gimeno/evaluating-end2end-spanish-lipreading/README.md

 ## Citation

-If you find our work interested or you use our VSR models, please cite our paper:
+If you find our work interesting or you use our VSR models, please cite our paper:

 ```
 @article{gimeno2025evaluation,